 Keep your SUBOXONE Film in a secure place out of the sight and reach of children.

 Always take SUBOXONE Film exactly as your doctor tells you.
 Your doctor may change your dose after seeing how it affects you.
 Do not change your dose unless your doctor tells you to change it.

 To open your SUBOXONE Film foil pouch, fold along the dotted line (see Figure 1).

 Tear down at slit or cut with scissors along the arrow (see Figure 2).

-3. Before taking SUBOXONE Film, it's a good idea to drink some water to moisten your mouth.
-This should help the film dissolve more easily.
+Before taking SUBOXONE Film, drink water to moisten your mouth.
+This helps the film dissolve more easily.

 SUBOXONE® (buprenorphine and naloxone) Sublingual Film (CIII) is a prescription medicine indicated for treatment of opioid dependence and should be used as part of a complete treatment plan to include counseling and psychosocial support.

 Treatment should be initiated under the direction of physicians qualified under the Drug Addiction Treatment Act.